simonewebdesign/Laravel-REST/README.md

 A demo implementation of the Ruby on Rails RESTful architecture, built in Laravel.
 This demo app is complete of documentation ~~and a PHPUnit test suite~~ (not yet).

-I'll remake this when Laravel 4 stable will be released.

 ## Installation

 4 easy steps: